-Along with the regular monthly reports from City personnel and committee chairs, we have two items on our graphics/zoning agenda.
+Along with regular monthly reports from emergency services, City personnel, and committee chairs, we have two items on our graphics/zoning agenda.

 Please plan to attend.
 We hope to see you there!